The story in Maybe Next Year takes place in 2007.

 Read Cruise Virgins for Free!

 Cruise Virgins is a short story about two young men experiencing their first gay cruise.
-You'll meet some of the characters in my new novel, If I Seem Quiet....
-It's a perfect intro to that story.
+You'll meet some of the characters in the "Gay Tales for the New Millennium" books.
+It's a perfect introduction to that series.

-I'll also send occasional emails that will keep you informed about my upcoming books and offer them to you at a discount.
+I'll send occasional emails that will keep you informed about my upcoming books and offer them to you at a discount.
 I'll share background information about the stories and the writing process.
-From time to time, I may solicit your input which will help make the books even better!
+Occasionally, I may solicit your input which will help make the books even better!

 If at any time you'd rather opt out, you can unsubscribe with one click.
 And of course, I would never share your info with anyone else.